TimHillier/dot_files/README.md

 # Idea
 The idea behind this is that the script will copy my dot files (.vimrc, .tmux, etc...) and upload them to github.
-This will allow easier setup and configuration of programs that I use day to day.
+This will allow easier setup and synch across multiple machins.
+This will also allow me to have an easy way to update all my dot files.